Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-zwhbyfJtZd4.md

 ### Transcript

-> the tinder the dating app would be pi and r oh my god very good harry pi and r oh my goodness amazing i love that so much
+> the tinder the dating app would be pi and r oh my god very good harry pi and r oh my goodness amazing I love that so much